 Losing weight can be difficult.
 People who want to lose weight are told by doctors to safely reduce their calorie intake and exercise regularly.
 For people who are overweight and/or obese, following this regimen can be incredibly difficult, making some people want to give up.
 An option is known to not only help patients lose weight but keep the weight off is gastric sleeve surgery in Miami.

 A gastric sleeve surgery is a bariatric surgery that aims to help overweight individuals lose weight.
-The procedure involves the surgeon removing about 80 percent of the patient’s stomach.
+The gastric sleeve procedure in Miami involves the surgeon removing about 80 percent of the patient’s stomach.
 This new stomach results in a stomach that is about the size of a banana.
 Because the stomach has been drastically reduced, patients will get fuller faster which can decrease their calorie consumption thus leading to weight loss.